lmedinas/websitelm/content/about.md

 **Notice:** Updated on 20.11.2022.

 I'm an Engineer who loves to Tech and tries to build great systems.
-All my life i was some way or another always involved with Technology.
+All my life I was some way or another always involved with Technology.
-With a very early age my parents got an [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and later watching [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future) changed my life and i knew what i wanted to do from then onwards.
+With a very early age my parents got an [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and together with watching [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future) changed my life and I knew exactly what I wanted to do from those moments onwards.
-My alma mater is the [University of Aveiro](https://www.ua.pt) where I got a Masters in Physics Engineering.
-I have 2 lovely kids and married.
+My Alma Mater is the [University of Aveiro](https://www.ua.pt) where I got a Masters in Physics Engineering.
+I have 2 lovely kids and married to a beautiful wife.

 # Professional Work